logantailleur/startup/README.md

 Which of the following is a valid JS object? - { n:1 } - DON'T USE EQUALS SIGNS - JS objects don't require quotes

 The following console command makes a script executable - chmod +x deploy.sh - chmod +x changes it to make it executable

+# Services
+deployServices and deployFiles are different...
+Be sure to use the right one when deploying